ebarped/kubeswap/README.md

 ## TODO
 - If the file to check is a folder just skip it
 - Test in windows & mac
-- status command:
+- status command: add concurrency
-  - status: checks if the clusters referenced by each kubeconfig are reachable
-    - -n \<name>\: checks if the cluster of \<name\> kubeconfig is reachable
 - Compress the db into a single file, to enable
   - simplicity: the user has a single file with all the database, not a directory
   - backup/restore: easier to backup, restore or move between machines